alfiopuglisi/guietta/docs/intro.rst

 emitted by the Calculate button.
 We did not specifty the signal, so Guietta chose a default signal, which for buttons happens to be *clicked()* and it's what we want in almost all cases.
-The slot will be called with our gui as its first argument, plus any other argument that the signal might have, in this case none.
+The slot will be called with our gui as its first argument, plus any other argument that the signal might have.
+Since QT adds a "checked" argument even to buttons that are not checkboxes, we have added a dummy argument.

+This method also has the advantage that Guietta handles the exception catching in callbacks.
+In this example, if the float() conversion fails, a error popup will be shown.
+This behaviour is configurable.

 The layout doesn't respect PEP8!